 (b) Section 206 (D.C.
 Official Code § 38-236.06) is amended as follows:

-(1) Subsection (a) is redesignated as subsection (a-1).
+(1) Subsection (a)(4)

-(2) A new subsection (a) is added to read as follows:

-“(a) The Office of the State Superintendent of Education and the Department of Behavioral Health shall provide supports to assist local education agencies and schools to achieve the goals of sections 203 through 205 and to adopt trauma-informed disciplinary practices.”.

-(3) The newly designated subsection (a-1) is amended as follows:

-(A) The lead-in language is amended by striking the sentence “The Office of the State Superintendent of Education shall provide an array of supports to assist local education agencies and schools to achieve the goals of sections 203 through 205 and to adopt trauma-informed disciplinary practices.”.

-(B) Paragraph (4) is amended to read as follows:
+(is amended to read as follows:

 “(4) Technical assistance and supportive services to assist local education agencies and schools, as needed and in accordance with policies OSSE adopts, in reducing the use of exclusion by addressing the causes of student misconduct and the development and revision of disciplinary plans.”.